ellakcd/PROJECT/README.txt

 Test it out!

     Register as a new user to:
-    	- create your own profile
+    	- create your own profile (don't worry - your password is encrypted)
     	- friend other users and see listings by friends and friends of friends
         - browse listings based on your filters - try favoriting and unfavoriting
         - create your own listing - try unlisting it and listing for different dates / adding and removing roommates